Ryanb58/ryanb58.github.io/content/posts/2022-09-25-power-platform-sap-connector-enhancements.md

  - - Sort
  - - Reverse (reverse a list)
  - - isInt
- - - isFloat + localization(commas vs periods)
+ - - isFloat + localization (commas vs periods)
  - - chunk - break a big string up into an array of strings of equal length

 Microsoft's mission statement is "to empower every person and every organization on the planet to achieve more."

-For more insight into the business benefits please view read the indepth blog post by Jon Gilman over on the [Power Automate Blog](https://powerautomate.microsoft.com/en-us/blog/announcing-deeper-sap-integration-for-the-power-platform/).
+For more insight into the business benefits please view read the in-depth blog post by Jon Gilman over on the [Power Automate Blog](https://powerautomate.microsoft.com/en-us/blog/announcing-deeper-sap-integration-for-the-power-platform/).

 Enjoy!